jsyk/x65/README.md

 * port of the [MEGA65 OPEN-ROMs](https://github.com/MEGA65/open-roms), which are true free open-source,
 * port of the [FastBasic](https://github.com/dmsc/fastbasic)
 * port of the [GeckOS](http://www.6502.org/users/andre/osa/index.html)
-* ...
+* ... ???

-Compared to the 8-bit 65C02 CPU, the 16-bit 65C816 CPU offers a linear 24-bit address space, so a bigger OS with GUI should be more easily possible.
+Compared to the 8-bit 65C02 CPU, the 16-bit 65C816 CPU offers a linear 24-bit address space, so a bigger OS with GUI should be more easier possible.
 At minimum, something like the GEOS.
 (PC/GEOS is a free software, but it is for X86).